 - A letter of sponsorship, if you need one.

-- CAS, Visa and BRP – International students that have previously studied in the UK under Tier 4 (where applicable).
+- CAS, visa and BRP – International students that have previously studied in the UK on a student or Tier 4 visa (where applicable).

 As part of your online application you will be able to upload scanned documents.

 * Applicants who have not yet completed an approved English language test may apply for a Masters course prior to taking a test.